strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 Kubernetes Land                                          Kafka Cluster
 ```
-Since the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) does not support HTTPs and Strimzi does not support creating custom Cruise Control API user roles we will need to disable Cruise Control SSL and HTTP basic authentication settings.
+Since the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) does not support HTTPS and Strimzi does not support creating custom Cruise Control API user roles we will need to disable Cruise Control SSL and HTTP basic authentication settings.

-We can do so by configuring a Kafka custom resource like this:
+We can do so by configuring Cruise Control within a `Kafka` resource like this:

 ```
 # kafka-cruise-control.yaml